TOLOSAT/flight-software/middlewares/iridium-driver/README.md

 # Driver Iridium

-This folder contains source files for Iridium Driver
+This folder contains source files for Iridium Driver.
+The datasheet used for this driver is "ISU AT Command Reference, MAN0009 Version 5, 25 August 2014".

 ## Acronyms